javaplus/KubernetesDojo/labs/kube_readiness.md

 ## Spotting unhealthy Pods

 We're going to apply this new `Deployment` with the `readinessProbe` configured, but lets look at our current Pod before we do.
-In our console based dashboard, you should see a single Pod running with output like the following:
+If you look at your pods, you should see a single Pod running with output like the following:

 ```bash
 NAME                       READY   STATUS    RESTARTS   AGE